 - The Chartered Institute of Management Accountants (CIMA),

-- The Institute of Public and Finance Accountancy (CIPFA),
+- The Chartered Institute of Public and Finance Accountancy (CIPFA), and

-- and The Institute of Chartered Accountants Scotland (ICAS).
+- The Institute of Chartered Accountants Scotland (ICAS).

 Recently, as the use of applications and automating software has become increasingly common within accounting practices, new types of accounting qualifications have emerged.
 These include the mastery of cloud accounting software such as Sage, QuickBooks and Xero.
 With over 460,000 users in the UK alone, Xero has emerged as one of the leading cloud accounting software for accountants as it covers a breadth of services and includes add-ons which are essential to fully moving a business’s financial processes to the cloud.